-Human detection - (default) This setting automatically sets up a Rule to detect any human size object (> than 3 feet tall by > 1 foot wide) moving anywhere within that alarm zone area for longer than 1⁄2 second.
+Human detection - (default) This setting automatically sets up a Rule to detect any human size object > than 3 feet tall by > 1 foot wide, moving anywhere within that alarm zone area for longer than 1.5 seconds, at a minimum speed of 1 MPH.
 This automatically generated rule is for convenience but you can still change it by selecting the List Rules symbol where you can modify or add additional conditions.
 Beyond this simple setup it is recommended to use the Rule-Based option from the Alarm drop-down menu (see below)